THP-Lab/Pulse/README.md

 ---

-*Crafted with ❤️ during a hackathon in Cannes*
+*Crafted with ❤️ during a hackathon in Cannes – Built for the future of community intelligence.*